kiranTeluku1Kumar/InterviewProblemsOrConcepts/README.md

 	1) Eager Initialization
 	2) Lazy Initialization -- draw back multiple threaded env singleton will break.
 	3) Lazy Initialization with thread safe -- draw back is performance as as instance method it self synchronized.
-	4) Lazy Initialization with thread safe minimize performance issues
+	4) Lazy Initialization with thread safe minimize performance issues --Still can break the singleton in case of cloning and Serialization.
+	5) Lazy Initialization with thread and clone safe minimize performance issues --Still can break the singleton in case of Serialization.